HOME ABSTRACT MAP MODEL CONCLUSION CREDITS

 Was our analysis completely correct with just a first glance?

-In order to truly grasp which areas need aid the most, we need to approach this with hard data.
+In order to effectively direct localized aid, we need to approach this with hard data.

 This isn't just a guessing challenge.